johnwhite20/johnwhite20.github.io/_posts/2024-03-27-order-placed.md

 >
 >

-I hope very much the work can take place fairly soon but I will communicate any updates to you as soon as I receive them.
+The track continues to deteriorate and I feel it is only a matter of time before delivery drivers and others start to refuse to use it.
+I hope very much the work can take place soon but I will communicate any updates to you as soon as I receive them.